 A confocal Raman (alpha300 R, WITec, Germany) with a spectrometer (UHTS 300, WITec, Germany), and a 532 nm laser was used for the characterization of the microplastics.
-The microscope was operated by using the Control Five software, and the acquired data was processed by the Project Five software for compensation of background noise or cosmic radiation signal.
+The microscope was operated by using the Control Five software, and the acquired data were processed by the Project Five software for compensation of background noise or cosmic radiation signal.
 Initially, the microscope was focused on the samples by using a ×50 NA 0.75 Zeiss objective, and the whole area of the membrane was imaged using the ‘Area Stitching’ option and the Z-stack auto-focus.
 Then, the Particle Scout software was used to identify all the particles present in the imaged membrane.
 The Raman spectra of each identified particle was then measured with a ×100 DIC NA 0.9 Zeiss objective, using an autofocus function, with a laser power of 10 mV, an accumulation of 4 and integration time of 0.45 s.
 The presence of microplastics was confirmed by matching the spectra found using the True Match- Integrated Raman Spectra Database Management software, with the S.T.
 Japan database (S.T.
 Japan Europe GmbH, Germany).
 Only matches with a value higher than 75% were considered for further analysis.
 Poly(tetrafluoroethylene-co-perfluoro-(alkyl vinyl ether)) – PTFE – and Perfluoroalkoxy alkane – PFA – particles were excluded from the analysis, since they are components of the pore membrane used for imaging.

-All identified particles were classified as: 1) non-plastic related particle; 2) plastic polymer (PP); 3) plasticizer (PZ); 4) pigment (PG); 5) coating, solvent or filler (CSF); and 6) unknown.
+All identified particles were classified as: 1) non-plastic related particles; 2) plastic polymers; 3) plasticizers ; 4) pigments; 5) coatings, solvents or fillers (CSF); and 6) unknown.
 Data S1 shows a list of all identified particles and their classification.
 Particle number was converted to weight by using the formula:

 Pw= ρ×v

 where Pw is particle weight, is the particle density and v is the particle volume.
-See Table S1 for data on the density of the particles analysed here.
+See Table S1 for full information on the density of the particles analysed here.

-To determine the PS nature of B0.3 and B1.1 attached to sperm cells, the Raman spectra of identified PS beads was measured with a ×100 DIC NA 0.9 Zeiss objective, with a laser power of 5 mV, an accumulation of 10 and integration time of 0.5 s.
-The PS nature of the beads was confirmed by matching the spectra found using the True Match- Integrated Raman Spectra Database Management software, with the S.T.
+To determine the potential source of the 0.3 μm and 1.1 μm polystyrene beads attached to sperm cells, the Raman spectra of identified polystyrene beads was measured with a ×100 DIC NA 0.9 Zeiss objective, with a laser power of 5 mV, an accumulation of 10 and integration time of 0.5 s.
+The polystyrene nature of the beads was confirmed by matching the spectra found using the True Match- Integrated Raman Spectra Database Management software, with the S.T.
 Japan database.

 Statistical analysis